Maria Syms

 Maria Mazzeo Syms (born January 10, 1968) is an attorney, American politician and a former Republican member of the Arizona House of Representatives elected to represent District 28 from 2017 to 2019.
-Since 2023, Syms has served as the Associate Superintendent/Director of Legal Services for the Arizona Department of Education.
+In November 2025, Syms was appointed as the Senior Policy Director for Education at the United States Department of Labor.
+From January 2023 to November 2025, Syms served as the Associate Superintendent/Director of Legal Services for the Arizona Department of Education.
 She has also served as Assistant Attorney General of Arizona, town council member in Paradise Valley, Arizona, and Assistant United States Attorney in California.